Douglas Jung: Honours and other achievements

-Other achievements

 Jung was also a prominent figure in the community, especially the Vancouver Chinese community.
-They include: Life President of Army Navy Air Force Veterans in Canada Unit #280, Patron of S.U.C.C.E.S.S.: Director of the Vancouver Symphony.
-B.C.: Deputy Director of the Governor General's 1992 Regional Celebration of Canada 125th Anniversary.
-Director of the Far East Relations of the Former Parliamentarians Association and the President of Japan Karate Association of Canada, which awarded him a sixth degree Black Belt.
+They include: Life President of Army Navy Air Force Veterans in Canada Unit #280; patron of S.U.C.C.E.S.S.; director of the Vancouver Symphony; deputy director of the Governor General's 1992 Regional Celebration of Canada 125th Anniversary; director of the Far East Relations of the Former Parliamentarians Association; and the President of Japan Karate Association of Canada, which awarded him a sixth degree Black Belt.

-On September 7, 2007, the Hon.
-Jason Kenney, Secretary of State (Multiculturalism and Canadian Identity) announced that the federal building located at 401 Burrard Street in Vancouver would be named after Douglas Jung, as the first Chinese-Canadian elected to Parliament.
+On September 7, 2007, Secretary of State for Multiculturalism and Canadian Identity Jason Kenney announced that the federal building located at 401 Burrard Street in Downtown Vancouver would be named after Douglas Jung, as the first Chinese-Canadian elected to Parliament.

 Death

 While marching with fellow veterans in 1995, Jung suffered a serious heart attack.
 He never completely recovered and died in 2002 due to related complications.